JQ100/dynamiccalorietrackerfooddelivery/README.md

     - DB development
     - REST API
     - etc
-- use camel format for file and variable names
+- use snake format for file and variable names
 - use db migrate to create and populate the db.
 Use "flask db init" to create db.
 - May rename the repo